Non-Table Amount of Child Support

 Either parent may claim that paying or receiving the Table amount would cause undue hardship.
 When either parent claims undue hardship, both parents must file household income information with the court.

-Generally speaking, the courts have considered undue hardship to mean excessive or exceptional hardship, but determining exactly what that means can be difficult.
-The type of situations that can lead to undue hardship include situations involving an unusually large debt load, an ill or disabled child, support payments to other individuals, or high travel costs involved to visit the child.
+Generally speaking, the courts have considered undue hardship to mean excessive or exceptional hardship.
+Determining exactly what that means, however, can be difficult.
+The type of situations that can lead to undue hardship include situations involving:

-To determine a claim of undue hardship the court looks at the above factors and the income of both households – not just the income of both parents.
-If income information for other household members is not provided, the court may impute income for those individuals.
+To determine a claim of undue hardship, the court will look at the income of both households, not just the income of both parents.
+If income information for other household members is not provided, the court may impute income for them.
 The court will then compare the standard of living of each household.
-A parent’s claim of undue hardship will only be established if their household has a lower standard of living than the other parent and the other criteria are met.
-If undue hardship is established child support payments may be different than the Table amount.
+A parent’s claim of undue hardship will not succeed if it would result in them having a higher standard of living than the other parent.
+If undue hardship is established, child support payments may be different than the Table amount.

 Child 18 or Over

-Under the guidelines older children who are still dependent on their parents may be entitled to child support.
-The types of situations that can give rise to this include full-time attendance at school, disability, or other reason that prevents the child from becoming independent.
 Child support payments in these situations may be different than the Table amount.
-Among other things, the court will generally consider what, if any, contribution the child should make towards their own support and what arrangements would have been made if the parents were still together.
+Among other things, the court will generally consider what, if any, contribution the child should make towards their own support.
+The court will also consider what arrangements would have been made if the parents were still together.

 Parenting Arrangements